-A few studies have used observed correlations of high-ozone events (>80 ppb) with meteorological variables, together with regionally downscaled GCM projections of these meteorological variables, to infer the effect of 21st-century climate change on air quality if emissions were to remain constant.
+A few studies have used observed correlations of high-ozone events (>80 ppb) with meteorological variables, to infer the effect of 21st-century climate change on air quality if emissions were to remain constant.
 A major assumption is that the observed present-day correlations, based on short-term variability of meteorological variables, are relevant to the longerterm effect of climate change.
 Cheng et al. (2007) correlated ozone levels at four Canadian cities with different synoptic weather types, and used projected changes in the frequency of these weather types (in particular more frequent stagnation) to infer an increase in the frequency of high-ozone events by 50% in the 2050s and 80% in the 2080s.
-Lin et al. (2007) applied the relationship of Fig. 4 for the northeastern U.S. to infer a 10-30% increase in the frequency of high-ozone events by the 2020s and a doubling by 2050.
-Wise (in press) projected a quadrupling in the frequency of high-ozone events in Tucson, Arizona by the end of the 21st century.
+Lin et al. (2007) applied the relationship of Fig. 4 for the northeastern U.S. to infer a 10-30% increase in the frequency of high-ozone events in Tucson, Arizona by the end of the 21st century.

-3.2.
 Particulate matter